JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Saturday, 27 August, 2022

 I finished my 04 prove project.
 It took a lot of work and fine tuning but I am happy with it.
 The only thing I would love to fix is to get the sun into a more stable position when you adjust the size of the scene.
 From this experience, one of the biggest things I learned was about how much tweaking it can take to draw things with code.  .

+Day 19

+Monday, 29 August, 2022

+Today, was my first day of working with pytest and building code to test functions.
+I likely did more learning than I did coding but I have to start somewhere.
+One of my first take aways about testing functions is the realization of just how much work and code it takes to build a test for a function.
+While for classroom examples that are kept deliberately simple, it might seem like writing code to test functions is not worth it, I can see the value in it when you get to where things are much more complex.
+I remember a "adventure game" program I wrote that would have been so much easier to test if I had written it in functions and then just wrote code to test the functions.
+I can also see why people may not like to write code to test their functions.
+A question that is already running through my mind is how could I improve the process of testing functions?
+That makes me happy, because that means I have found at least one area I am interested in within the coding world.